 In Victoria, diversion has historically operated through the pre-court Victoria Police cautioning program.
 There are a number of eligibility criteria for police to consider when deciding whether a caution is appropriate.
 Cautions are most often issued to first-time offenders; however, police may issue more than one caution to an individual.
-The young person in question must admit guilt and there must be sufficient Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to prove guilt before police may issue a caution.
+The young person in question must admit guilt and there must be sufficient evidence to prove guilt before police may issue a caution.

-The Ropes Program was developed in 2002 to provide a diversion option for young people appearing in the Children’s An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. for the first time.
+The Ropes Program was developed in 2002 to provide a diversion option for young people appearing in the Children’s Court for the first time.

 Other eligibility requirements include: